Thinking of taking the SAT? Here's an overview of what to expect.

 How the SAT Is Scored

-The new SAT scoring is simpler on one hand and more complicated on the other.
-There is no longer a penalty for incorrect answers, so you'll simply earn points for every correct answer.
+You will earn points for each correct answer; there is no penalty for incorrect or blank answers.
 The highest total score possible is 1600.
 Your Total Score is the sum of your scores on the Math and Evidence Based Reading and Writing sections.
 But more scores will appear on your score report—subscores and cross-test scores—that reveal your performance on different parts of the test and give colleges more insight into your academic strengths.

 The SAT Essay has a separate score.
 Two readers will review your essay and score it on a scale from 1 to 4 in three areas: reading, analysis, and writing.
 If the two readers' scores differ by more than a point, a third reader will score the essay.